ArmandDu/crudify/README.md

 I made this package because I was done with duplicating the same code to every models I have.
 I also wanted to deploy a simple package to learn how to.

+This package won't probably be deployed to NPM since I don't think it will be mature enough for production use.
+If anyone wants to create an issue or give me tips/ideas to improve this piece of code, please do, I would love to learn.

 ## Installation

   npm install https://github.com/ArmandDu/crudify.git --save